-Cotton Trades At A Multiyear Low- BAL Is The Cotton ETF Product That Offers Value
+Cotton Trades At A Multiyear Low - BAL Is The Cotton ETF Product That Offers Value

 Cotton falls to an eleven-year low.